 - Residents are strongly advised to consult the Code of Conduct and the Policies on Alcohol, Tobacco, and Other Drugs for additional information, and they are responsible for compliance with all regulations set forth therein.

 The house must agree, by consensus, to any personal gathering in a commons room.
 In addition, the Office of Community Living must approve any gathering of more than 15 people within the commons room, due to fire and safety issues.
 Clubs are prohibited from meeting in any commons room area.
 The commons room remains a public area even when personal gatherings are held there.
 In addition, hallways are not public assembly areas and should not be used as such, according to fire and safety regulations.

 - Upon the activation of an alarm, all residents are expected to:

 - Report to the house's agreed upon meeting location

-- You will be subject to disciplinary action and/or fines if you do not evacuate
+- Students will be subject to disciplinary action and/or fines if they do not evacuate

 - Students should re-enter the building ONLY when instructed to do so by a Security Officer.

 - Tampering with or misusing fire equipment (including smoke detectors) is prohibited.
 Such action may be referred to the legal authorities in addition to college action.